-Sale of a portion of stocks in a subsidiary
+2. Sale of a portion of stock in a subsidiary

-The Company sold a portion of its shares in the stocks of Japan Post Insurance Co., Ltd. and Japan Post Bank Co., Ltd. (hereinafter referred to as "the Two Finance Companies"), which are consolidated subsidiaries, as described below.
-Gains on sales of stocks of subsidiaries and affiliates of \(\frac{\pmathbf{F}}{71,783}\) million is recorded due to this sale.
+The Company sold a portion of its shares of common stock of Japan Post Bank Co., Ltd., a consolidated subsidiary, as described below.
+Gains on sale of stocks of subsidiaries and affiliates of \\$157,276 million arose from this sale.

-- 1. Transactions with Japan Post Insurance Co., Ltd.

-- (1) Overview of the transaction

-- 1) Overview and purpose of the transaction
+- (1) Overview of the transaction - 1) Overview and purpose of the transaction

-Under the Postal Service Privatization Act, the Company shall aim to dispose of the entire equity interest in the Two Finance Companies, and shall dispose of these shareholdings within the earliest possible time-frame, in light of the business condition of the Two Finance Companies and any impact on the ability to fulfill universal services obligation.
-In accordance with this aim, the Company, under its Medium-Term Management Plan, has set forth the policy of selling down these shareholdings as early as possible, until it holds 50% or less of the voting rights in each of the Two Finance Companies by 2025.
+Under the Postal Service Privatization Act, the Company shall aim to dispose of the entire equity interest in Japan Post Bank Co., Ltd. and Japan Post Insurance Co., Ltd. (hereinafter referred to as "the Two Finance Companies"), and shall dispose of these shareholdings within the earliest possible time-frame, in light of the business condition of the Two Finance Companies and any impact on the ability to fulfill the universal services obligation.
+Accordingly, the Company has set forth a policy in its Medium-term Management Plan to sell down these shareholdings until it reaches no more than 50% of their voting rights respectively as early as possible by 2025.